John Major: Early life and education (1943-1959)

-The family's fortunes took a turn for the worse, with his father's health deteriorating, (Note: Tom Major had planned to move the family to Canada in his retirement, but his immigration application was rejected due to his failing eyesight.) and the business in severe financial difficulties.
+The family's fortunes took a turn for the worse, with his father's health deteriorating (Note: Tom Major had planned to move the family to Canada in his retirement, but his immigration application was rejected due to his failing eyesight.) and the business in severe financial difficulties.
 A recalled business loan which the family were unable to repay forced Tom Major to sell the house in Worcester Park in May 1955, with the family moving to a cramped, rented top-floor flat at 144 Coldharbour Lane, Brixton.
 (Note: Major was later to learn that the flat was in fact owned by his half-brother Tom Moss.)
 With his parents distracted by their reduced circumstances, John's difficulties at Rutlish went unnoticed.

 Acutely conscious of his straitened circumstances in relation to the other pupils, Major was something of a loner and consistently under-performed except in sports, especially cricket, coming to see the school as "a penance to be endured".
 Major left school just before his 16th birthday in 1959 with just three O-level passes in History, English Language and English Literature, to his parents' disappointment.
 (Note: In the 1999 BBC documentary The Major Years, Major can be seen getting visibly upset when recalling this episode.)

 Major's interest in politics stems from this period, and he avidly kept up with current affairs by reading papers on his commutes from Brixton to Wimbledon.
 In 1956 Major met local MP Marcus Lipton at a local church fair and was invited to watch his first debate in the House of Commons, where Harold Macmillan presented his only Budget as Chancellor of the Exchequer.
 Major has attributed his political ambitions to this event.
+Major returned to Brixton during his premiership for the film The Journey, which was made as a party political broadcast during the 1992 general election.